aparana/aparana.github.io/_posts/2021-11-29-Product-PR.markdown

 ### FAQs
 > A set of public frequently-asked questions and their answers.
 This should be a comprehensive list of everything that a customer might want to know about the product.
 It should include any reasonable question that comes up when discussing the new product/feature with customers and customer-facing teams during the development of the product/feature.

+##### How does Xmail uses my data
+Xmail removes all the personal and sensitive data before training the model.
+Your data is only used to develop a writing style, personalized and unique to you, and the suggestions based on this model are not shown to anyone else.
+Further, people working on this project do not have access to the raw content of the mails.

 ### Internal FAQs
 > A set of private, internal frequently-asked questions and their answers in a format that can be understood by every other stakeholder.
 An FAQ might include wireframes of a product with a strong UX component, or a link to separate wireframe documents, but the PR should rely on text alone.
 This will allow all internal stakeholders to get clarity on the product/feature.